-the next section, we present a statistical framework that links type I error rates to estimation bias.
-Using this framework, for a t-test whose assumed type I error rate is 0.05, ensuring a bias of less than 0.05 standard deviations implies actual type I error rates of less than 0.10.
+0.05 standard deviation.
+We use this precedent to set acceptable type I error rates.
+In the next section, we present a statistical framework that links type I error rates to estimation bias.
+Using this framework, for a t-test whose assumed type I error rate is 0.05, ensuring a bias of less than 0.05 standard deviation implies actual type I error rates of less than 0.10.
 Thus, the guidelines for instrument strength specified here are based on an upper limit of 0.10 for the type I error rate.